Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

     $ sequelize init
   ```

-1. Create a model called `Post` with a `title` and `body` attribute.
+1. Create a model for `Pet` and look in the `json/pets.json` file for the model's attributes.
 Use the following code as a sample to make your own new model and migration.

   ```bash
     $ sequelize model:create --name User --attributes first_name:string,last_name:string,bio:text